A Visionary Leader for Civil Rights

 Family Background and Education

-Born on January 15, 1929, in Atlanta, Georgia, Martin Luther King Jr. was the second child of Martin Luther King Sr. and Alberta Williams King.
-Growing up in a religious and middle-class household, King was exposed to the harsh realities of racial segregation and discrimination from a young age.
-His father, a prominent minister and civil rights activist, played a significant role in shaping King’s worldview.
+Martin Luther King Jr. was born on January 15, 1929, in Atlanta, Georgia.
+He was the second child of Martin Luther King Sr. and Alberta Williams King.
+Growing up in a religious, middle-class family, King faced racial segregation early in life.
+His father, a minister and civil rights activist, influenced his views.

-King attended Booker T. Washington High School before enrolling at Morehouse College, where he earned a Bachelor of Arts in Sociology.
-His academic journey continued at Crozer Theological Seminary, where he received a Bachelor of Divinity, and later at Boston University, where he earned a Ph.D. in Systematic Theology.
-During his studies, King was profoundly influenced by the teachings of Mahatma Gandhi and the principles of nonviolent resistance.
+King attended Booker T. Washington High School and later Morehouse College, earning a degree in Sociology.
+He continued his education at Crozer Theological Seminary, earning a Bachelor of Divinity, and Boston University, where he received a Ph.D. in Systematic Theology.
+During his studies, he learned about nonviolent resistance from Mahatma Gandhi.

 Upbringing and Early Influences

-King's upbringing in the segregated South exposed him to the injustices faced by African Americans.
-His father's activism and the moral teachings of the church instilled in him a deep sense of justice and a commitment to social change.
-King's education further broadened his perspective, allowing him to develop a philosophy of nonviolent protest that would become the cornerstone of his activism.
+King's childhood in the segregated South exposed him to the injustices faced by African Americans.
+His father's activism and church teachings instilled a sense of justice in him.
+His education helped him develop a philosophy of nonviolent protest, which became central to his activism.

 Trailblazing Career in Civil Rights